TEDx Buffalo 2017 Speakers

 Dr. Kush Bhardwaj

-Dr. Kush Bhardwaj is a professor of African American Studies at the University at Buffalo and the Assistant Director of Admissions at Medaille College.
-A distinguished educator, he has received three Milton Plesur awards for excellence in teaching.
+Dr. Kush K. Bhardwaj is a professor of African American Studies at the University at Buffalo and the Assistant Director of Admissions at Medaille College.
+A distinguished educator, Dr. Bhardwaj has earned three Milton Plesur Distinguished Teaching awards and was named the top African American Studies professor in the nation by RateMyProfessor.com.
 Dr. Bhardwaj has taught at all levels, ranging from elementary school to college.
-Much of his teaching has focused on transforming lives through the study of race, gender, and social issues.
-He is the founder of the class “Hip Hop and Social Issues” at the University at Buffalo.
+Much of his teaching has focused on transforming lives through the study of race, class, gender, and social issues.

 Business cards are dead.